sparqueur/chrome-extension-gitlab-status/README.md

 ## Features

-This extension let's you monitor your Gitlab pipelines status:
+This extension let's you monitor your Gitlab pipelines:

 For this it only requires an Gitlab access token with read-only rights to the projects you wan't to monitor.